ignition-devs/incendium/README.md

 ### Installing `incendium` on your Gateway

+> [!TIP]
+> You may use the [Python in Ignition] guide as reference.

 #### As a Jython package

-Starting with version 2024.4.0, this package can be installed using Jython.
-You may use the [Python in Ignition] guide as reference.
-But here are the basic
-steps:
+To install `incendium` as a Jython package on your Gateway, follow these steps:

 1. Install [Java 17]
 2. Install [Jython 2.7.3]